ViennaMike/ChatterPi/README.md

 $ sudo systemctl enable pigpiod

+$ sudo apt-get install python3-pigpio
 The first command downloads and install PiGPIO, while the second command ensures that it starts running in the background whenever the Pi starts.
+The 3rd command loads the required python package.

 To install PortAudio: